benbria/coffee-coverage/docs/comparison-to-ibrik.md

     Lines        : 100% ( 4/4 )

 First, note ibrik finds eight statements, two branches, and two functions in the above code.
-This is because ibrik is instrumenting the compiled javascript.
-The extra function comes from the fact that the javascript version has a `(function(){...}).call(this);` wrapper around the entire block.
+This is because ibrik is instrumenting the compiled JavaScript.
+The extra function comes from the fact that the JavaScript version has a `(function(){...}).call(this);` wrapper around the entire block.
 The "branch" comes from the default parameter, which will compile to an extra statement `if (x == null) { x = 7; }`.